 - Payoff (if a mortgage is being paid off)

 The appraisal establishes the legal value of the home.
 A reverse mortgage appraisal is conducted by an independent HUD approved appraiser and follows specific HUD guidelines that require more specific documentation than a typical appraisal.

 Other Closing Costs

 A reverse mortgage loan accrues interest similar to a traditional mortgage except the homeowner is not making payments (interest or principal) each month to reduce the loan balance.
 As a result, the loan balance grows with a reverse mortgage until the loan becomes due, usually when the homeowner permanently moves out of the property or passes away.

 Interest Rate and Mortgage Insurance

 Over the last few years, the interest rates on reverse mortgage loans have fluctuated between 3% and 5%.
-The true interest rate is one and a quarter percentage points above the quoted rate because the total rate includes the FHA’s ongoing Mortgage Insurance Premium (MIP) charges.
-For example, if the quoted rate is 4.51%, with the MIP charges of 1.25%, the total rate would be 5.76%.
+The true interest rate is half a percent above the quoted rate because the total rate includes the annual FHA’s ongoing Mortgage Insurance Premium (MIP) charges.
+For example, if the quoted rate is 4.51%, with the annual MIP charges of .5%, the total rate would be 5.01%.